Get

 4. Check With Your Neighbors

 Your next step should be speaking to your neighbors.
 Have them check their backyards, under decks, in the garage, and under their cars.
 If your neighbors have video surveillance, including Ring cameras, ask them to check the footage in case your dog shows up on it.
-However, ask your neighbors to stay home and not go out and look.
+However, ask your neighbors to stay home and not go out.
 While this sounds counterintuitive, too many people calling for your dog will likely scare them away.
 It can make them feel like they are being hunted, so it’s often best to keep the number of physical searchers to a minimum especially if your dog is shy or nervous.

 5. Make Flyers